swfsql/btc-is-not-private-property/bitcoin-hodls.md

 # Explanation

-Pieces of gold may differ in characterists, such as purity.
-Different metals may have different colors, and different game characters may have different experience/level.
+Pieces of gold may be pure or diluted, metals may be bright and colored or grey, batteries may be charged or empty, tuna may be fat or slim, and game characters may be experienced or a newbie.
 We can apply the same kind of concept in various ways into bitcoin, and one of those is the result (or appearance) of the hodl quantity.
 Just like gold purity, it's part of the piece's characteristics.
 Sure players aren't required to not ignore any characteristic they want to.
 But again, just like gold purity, the hodl quantity is one characteristic - like a "physical" one -  that does exists, whether we choose to ignore it or not.
 This is because all value is subjective, and bitcoin must be, entirely, be reasoned about (subjectively interpreted) - or it's nothing more than numbers at random, they have no meaning within themselves.

 # Usage